laurensgroeneveld/laurens.io/site/about.md

 layout: page
 ---

 Hi there!
 I'm Laurens, a web developer from the Netherlands.
-Currently I'm working for Infi in the lovely city of Utrecht.
-At Infi we build web applications and apps for a wide range of clients.
-For each project we choose the stack that we think works best.
+As one of the fabled full stack developers I work in both frontend and backend, although I like building frontends the most.
+Currently I love to work with Vue and [Tailwind](https://tailwindcss.com).

-That means I work in both frontend and backend, although I like building frontends the most.
-Currently I love to work Vue and [Tailwind](https://tailwindcss.com).
-When I'm not coding, I like to read sci-fi, play historic strategy games, or pet my cat.
+On this site, you'll find things I share about my work, and possibly my other interests: when I'm not coding, I like reading sci-fi, and playing strategy games - both digital and physical.

 <div class="not-prose">
     <h2 class="text-xl mb-2">